 What is the notice period for layoffs for operational reasons?

-Is there an entitlement to severance pay in the event of layoffs?
+Is there a right to severance pay in the event of layoffs?

 Calculate severance pay now free of charge